flag Canada Canada: Tax System

 Other Corporate Taxes

 All provinces and territories impose on insurance companies a premium tax on life and non-life insurance, ranging from 2% to 5%.
 Insurance companies are subject to a tax on capital in Quebec and Ontario.
-Quebec also levies a compensation tax on insurance premiums at the rate of 0.30% (between 2022 and 2024; will be abolished from 1 April 2024).
+Quebec also levies a compensation tax on insurance premiums at the rate of 0.30%.
 The federal government levies a Financial Institutions Capital Tax on banks, trust and loan corporations, and life insurance companies when taxable capital employed in Canada exceeds CAD 1 billion, at a rate of 1.25%.

 All provinces and territories charge a land transfer tax or registration fee on the purchaser of real property within their boundaries, calculated on the sale price or the assessed value of the property sold at rates varying between 0.02% to 5% (higher rates may apply for non-residents).